DORA: A Scalable Asynchronous Reinforcement Learning System for Language Model Training: DORA Design

 \subsection{System Overview}

 Without loss of generality, we present DORA using a disaggregated architecture, although it readily extends to the colocated architecture.
-The design rests on four interlocking mechanisms, each addressing a specific facet of the constrained optimization:
+As motivated in Section~\ref{sec:longtail}, our goal is to resolve the long-tail dilemma without paying either significant system overhead or additional algorithmic cost.
+DORA achieves this through three interlocking mechanisms: